 Passionate People are Targets

-Passionate people will click on most anything they agree with, especially if it's dramatic.
+Passionate people will click on almost anything they agree with, especially if it's dramatic.
 If it supports their view, it'll often get click-love.
 People on the far right or left tend to be most susceptible to fabulists leveraging their online fury.
 Fury translates to clicks.
 Clicks to dollars, euros, and rubles.
 In the end, it's all about profit more than politics.

-The political landscape in the United States and elsewhere may have been altered not so much by political actors, but by a seemingly benevolent system gone awry.
+The political landscape in the United States and elsewhere may have been altered not so much by political actors but by a seemingly benevolent system gone awry.